Record

 Extent588 files, 388 volumes, 997 items, 12 objects

-DescriptionRecords of the Church of England Zenana Missionary Society 1880-1968, a missionary organisation that focused specifically on supporting and promoting the welfare of women and girls overseas.
+DescriptionRecords of the Church of England Zenana Missionary Society 1880-1968, a missionary organisation that focused on supporting and promoting the welfare of women and girls.
 Comprising minutes of the General Committee 1880-1968, Executive Committee 1898-1957, Candidates Committee 1882-1957, Finance Committee 1881-1957, Home Organisation Committee 1896-1957 and other committees and sub-committees; rolls and registers of missionaries 1880-1957; correspondence and administrative papers of the Society's Secretaries; financial records; legal records; photographs of missionaries and officers; publications and printed materials (including periodicals, newsletters, printed leaflets and booklets, mission reports and books written by missionaries).
 The complete sequences of the Society's official journal and Annual Reports 1880-1957 provide a particularly helpful overview of the Society's work at home and overseas.
 The collection also includes copies of some earlier papers and publications pre-dating the Society's split from its predecessor organisation, including early deeds and issues of 'The Indian Female Evangelist' published by the Indian Female Normal School and Instruction Society 1872-1880.

-ArrangementThe collection forms part of the wider Church Missionary Society Archive (see GB 0150 CMS).
+ArrangementThe collection forms part of the wider Church Mission Society Archive (GB 0150 CMS).
 It is catalogued as a discrete collection arranged in five sections or sub-fonds.
 The first four correspond to the departments of the four Secretaries in charge in 1952 when the Society gave up its separate office and moved its headquarters and home to Cromwell House: the Clerical Secretary's Department (CEZ/G); the Foreign and Candidates Secretary's Department (CEZ/C); the Financial Secretary's Department (CEZ/F); the Home Organisation's Secretary's Department (CEZ/H).
 The fifth section comprises a small number of records relating to one of the local societies that supported the CEZMS (CEZ/SOC).

 LanguageEnglish